 …on the islands – Rab…

-Rabska Fjera is a famous medieval-style summer festival on the island or Rab – with plenty of re-enactments and authentic costumes – that takes place every July.
+Rabska Fjera is a famous medieval-style summer festival on the island of Rab.
+With plenty of re-enactments and authentic costumes, the festival takes place every July.

 …in Split…